-- Note 4: The Group originally established a third-party company to invest in Mainland China companies, and in December 2021, the restructuring was adjusted to reinvest in Mainland China companies through a Mainland China company. - 2) Limitation on investment in Mainland China:
+Note 4: The Group originally established a third-party company to invest in Mainland China companies, and in December 2021, the restructuring was adjusted to reinvest in Mainland China companies through a Mainland China company.

+2) Limitation on investment in Mainland China:

-s Accumulated Investment in Mainland Investment Amounts Authorized by China as of December 31, 2022 Investment Commission, MOEA Upper Limit on Investment ĺ 1,746,244 1,746,244 Note 1
+s Accumulated Investment in Mainland

+China as of December 31, 2023 Investment Commission, MOEA Upper Limit on Investment

+1,746,244 1,746,244 Note 1

-Note 1: The company obtained the approval document issued by the Industrial Development Bureau, Ministry of Economic Affairs for compliance with the operation headquarters in May 2019.
+Note 1: The Company obtained the approval document issued by the Industrial Development Bureau, Ministry of Economic Affairs for compliance with the operation headquarters in May 2022.
 Therefore, it is not subject to the limited stipulated by the Ministry of Economic Affairs' "Regulations Governing the Examination of Investment or Technical Cooperation in Mainland China".